 For many Americans, the 1930s were a nightmare.
 Over 25 percent of the population found themselves without work.
-They were starving, suffering, and despondent.
+People were starving, suffering, and despondent.

-Memories and images of that depression are still fresh thanks to the pictures and recordings.
-While the generation that personally experienced it grows fewer every day, the phrase still conjures images of unemployment lines.
+Memories and images of that severe economic downturn are still fresh thanks to photos and film and radio recordings.
+While the generation that personally experienced it grows fewer every day, the phrase “Great Depression” still conjures images of unemployment lines.
 People always think of dirty, starving children with haggard, worried mothers, crowded soup kitchens, sharecroppers, and shantytowns.
 Families have stories about how their relatives suffered during those days leading up to W.W.
 II.

 Everyone suffered in one way or another.
 So many people wishing and hoping that their luck would change, they’d get some — any — break!

 The Great Depression wasn’t the first period of steep economic decline in the United States.
 Almost a century before the start of the Great Depression, world commodity prices collapsed in the Panic of 1837.
 Both times, unemployment reached a quarter of the population in some areas.
 Consumer prices fell seven years in a row, causing people to put off purchases.
 The economy contracted.
 Why buy when the price might go down some more tomorrow?

 Misery spread to every corner of the United States.
 If nobody was buying, nobody got paid.
 And so the suffering spreads.

 Millions of men and women were thrown out of work.
 Many of them starved.
 In particular, a young man named Elias.
 After the textile factory in Lowell, Massachusetts, that he worked at went out of business, Elias and his cousin Nathaniel moved 30 miles away to Cambridge.
 They were lucky to find work as mechanics on carding machinery.
 Carding machines are important when you’re making cotton fabric.
 The machines clean, sort, and spin threads together when cotton becomes cloth.